2022 United States House of Representatives elections in Pennsylvania: District 12

 The 12th district is based in the city of Pittsburgh and its eastern and southern suburbs, including parts of Allegheny and Westmoreland counties.
 The district was numbered the 18th district before redistricting, with the old 12th district now eliminated.
 The district expanded into parts of Westmoreland County due to redistricting.
-It has a PVI of D+8 and voted for Joe Biden by 20 points in 2020.
-Democrat Mike Doyle has represented the district since 1995.
+It had a PVI of D+8, and voted for Joe Biden by 20 points in 2020.
+Democrat Mike Doyle had represented the district since 1995.
 He was re-elected with 69.3% of the vote in 2020.
-Doyle announced that he will not seek re-election in 2022.
-He was succeeded in Congress by Pennsylvania State House Representative Summer Lee who was elected with 56.2% of the vote.
+Doyle announced that he would not seek re-election in 2022.
+He was succeeded in Congress by Pennsylvania State House Representative Summer Lee, who was elected with 56.2% of the vote.